NLnetLabs/routinator/doc/manual/source/manual-page.rst

 ASNs and the field ``select-prefix`` can be used to filter for prefixes.
 The fields can be repeated multiple times.

+In addition, the query parameter ``include=more-specifics`` will cause the inclusion of VRPs for more specific prefixes of prefixes given via ``select-prefix``.

-This works in the same way as the options of the same name to the :subcmd:`vrps` command.
+These parameters work in the same way as the options of the same name to the :subcmd:`vrps` command.

 Logging